A medical cover letter is a document submitted as part of an application for a job as a medical assistant.

 The body of your cover letter may look like this:

 I am a certified medical assistant with [mention relevant education certifications].
-Your advertisement mentioned that you need a medical assistant who can [mention the skills in the job description].
+Your advertisement mentioned that you need an assistant who can [mention the skills in the job description].
 I believe that I am [mention the matching skills], which make me a suitable candidate for the advertised position.
-Further, I have experience in [mention relevant work experience with detailed examples], which I believe are suited for [mention the advertised position].
+Further, I have experience in [mention relevant work experience with detailed examples], which I believe is suited for [mention the advertised position].

 Step 5: Close the letter by requesting an interview